How to protect your pet from Christmas dangers

 Christmas is a magical time, but the realities of having a pet makes it a period that brings a side of stress, from playful cats and baubles to curious dogs and leftovers.
 Here we’ll run through some of the ways you can avoid any mishaps, and make it a season the whole (fur) family can enjoy.

 We all know that dogs have magic powers to sniff out food they’re not allowed, particularly at Christmas when chocolate is everywhere, from (human) advent calendars to shiny foil decorations.
-As delicious as it is, chocolate is actually highly toxic to pooches.
-Chocolate contains theobromine, which is a chemical that’s incredibly poisonous.
+As delicious as it is, chocolate is highly toxic to cats and dogs because of theobromine, a chemical that’s very poisonous to them.
 Dark chocolate and cocoa powder, contain a higher concentration of theobromine compared to milk chocolate, meaning even small amounts of these types of chocolate can be very dangerous.
-If your pet does eat chocolate then symptoms can range from vomiting and abdominal pain, to seizures, heart rhythm and rate disturbances and even death, depending on the amount ingested.
+If your pet does eat chocolate then symptoms can range from vomiting and abdominal pain to seizures, heart rhythm and rate disturbances and even death, depending on the amount ingested.

 To pets, wires are the ultimate chew toy, particularly if you have a curious furry friend that loves a challenge.
 Christmas lights might be especially tempting as they’re new and unfamiliar, ideal for playing and biting into.